What the New Federal Carbon Dioxide Rule Means for Energy Efficiency

 As guidance, the EPA offers four building blocks that it found effective in analyzing action already underway in several states.
 One of the four is energy savings of 1.5 percent annually.
 The others include making fossil fuel plants more efficient, using more low emitting power like natural gas, maintaining nuclear power and continuing the renewable energy expansion now underway.

 States already have been leading the way for years in reducing carbon emissions through energy efficiency and renewables, according to the EPA.
-The agency noted that 47 states have utilities that run demand-side energy efficiency programs, 38 have renewable portfolio standards or goals, and 10 have market-based greenhouse gas emissions programs.
+The agency noted that 47 states have utilities that run demand-side energy efficiency programs, 38 have renewable portfolio standards or goals, and 10 have market-based emissions programs.

 “Together, the agency believes that these programs represent a proven, common-sense approach to cutting carbon pollution—one in which electricity is generated and used as efficiently as possible and which promotes a greater reliance on lower-carbon power sources,” the EPA said in releasing the plan.